kenlhlui/pydatacuration-p/README.md

    ```sh
    python3 pydatacuration/main.py --doi $DOI  # (e.g. --doi doi:10.80240/FK2/U2VZH9)
    ```
-   You may also define the working directory (directory that stores the metadata JSON, data files, and curation log) by adding a `--workdir` flag following with the path.
+   You may also define the working directory (directory that stores the metadata JSON, data files, and curation log) by adding a `--workdir-input` flag following with the path.

    For example, if you wish to create a `download` directory inside the `pydatacuration-p` directory:
    ```sh